-The Advanced Laboratory for Chemical and Isotopic Signatures (ALCIS) will host cutting-edge instrumentation in support of researchers at the forefront of developing new analytical isotopic techniques.
+The Advanced Laboratory for Chemical and Isotopic Signatures (ALCIS) hosts cutting-edge instrumentation in support of researchers at the forefront of developing new analytical isotopic techniques.

 The facility currently has the ability to analyze isotopes of hydrogen, carbon, nitrogen, oxygen, and sulfur in almost any compound in a variety of environmental and biological samples including solids, liquids, pure and mixed gases including atmospheric samples.

-In addition to on-site testing, researchers will be able to submit samples for routine isotopic analyses.
+In addition to on-site testing, researchers can submit samples for routine isotopic analyses.

-The Next GENeration Environmental Sensors facility (NGENS) will develop a broad array of cutting-edge environmental sensors and sensor deployment systems, envisioned to include in situ and remote sensing.
+The Next GENeration Environmental Sensors facility (NGENS) develops a broad array of cutting-edge environmental sensors and sensor deployment systems, including in situ and remote sensing.

 The ASRC Rooftop Observatory capitalizes on the unique location and vantage point of the ASRC to create a facility for monitoring the NYC urban environment.
 An ensemble of ASRC-based equipment will complement the existing urban observatory that CUNY has already instituted in the NYC metro area by building on the decades of experience of CUNY faculty and researchers who have been pioneers in the research and development of advanced instrumentation and field measurement networks.